Kick off your bass playing career in style

 We really can’t throw enough superlatives at the SRMD200 ‘Mezzo’ Bass Guitar, it looks cool, sounds sublime, and plays like a dream.
 What more could you want?

 Where would we be if it wasn’t for the incredible Fender Precision Bass, the one that started it all.
-For those looking for that classic charm on a tighter budget, you can’t go wrong with the Squier Vintage Modified Precision Bass, which reaches into the past, picks out all the best bits and then maximises performance for modern bassists.
+For those looking for that classic charm on a tighter budget, you can’t go wrong with the Squier Affinity Series Precision Bass, which picks out all the best bits and then maximises performance for modern bassists.

-Lightweight agathis is used in the construction of the body with the customary double-cutaway profile of the P Bass.
-A lengthy maple neck with comfortable C-shape profile sits sweetly in the hand, whilst the Indian laurel fingerboard provides a sumptuous touch for the fingers.
+Lightweight poplar is used in the construction of the body with the customary double-cutaway profile of the P Bass.
+A lengthy maple neck with comfortable C-shape profile sits sweetly in the hand, whilst the hardwood fingerboard provides a sumptuous touch for the fingers.
 A PJ pickup configuration (that’s Precision Jazz) open up a vast range of tones to play with to suit any style from jazz to punk.

 Get in touch